 If you'd like to read more in-depth about the pro's and con's of each carrier on holiday, read our piece on choosing the best carrier for you here.

-We'd love to hear where you've traveled and what sling you took!
+We'd love to hear where you've travelled and what sling you took!
 Post on Clan Oscha to show us your travels and make us all really jealous!

 Read more in our Travelling with Kids series: